 - In Ted, Ted does this with a guy and eventually stabs the man's finger.

 Ted: Well, you never shoulda trusted me, I'm on drugs!

 - Discussed in The World's End.
-Andy has a scar on his middle finger from a failed attempt to re-enact the scene from Aliens, which he reveals to prove that unlike Aliens, he is not a robot.
+Andy has a scar on his middle finger from a failed attempt to re-enact the scene from Aliens, which he reveals to prove that unlike Bishop, he is not a robot.